Empyreal96/WP_Device_Portal/README.md

 - Launch
 - Information

-Services:
+Processes:
-- Running Services
+- Running Processes

+Performance Info (Not real-time yet):

+- CPU Load
+- GPU
+- Memory Pages
+- Network

+Devices (Basic):

+- Hardware Driver Info

 ### Notes
-- This is heavily based of the WindowsDevicePortalWrapper library and UWP sample.
+- This is makes use of the [WindowsDevicePortalWrapper library and UWP sample](https://github.com/microsoft/WindowsDevicePortalWrapper).
+- WDPWrapper I have slightly modified to report Platform as Windows for Unknown platforms
+- Thanks to [BAstifan](https://github.com/basharast) for help with Processes Table
--
+- Minimum build 10240 required